Atanarjuat: The Fast Runner: Plot

 At Igloolik ("place of houses") in the Eastern Arctic wilderness at the dawn of the first millennium, Qulitalik bids goodbye to his sister Panikpak, wife of Kumaglak, promising to come if she calls for help in her heart.
 She gives him her husband's rabbit's foot for spiritual power.

 In a flashback, the community is visited by the strange shaman Tungajuaq.
 During a spiritual duel with the visitor, the camp leader Kumaglak dies.
 The visitor removes the walrus-tooth necklace from Kumaglak's body, and puts the necklace around the neck of Kumaglak's son Sauri, who thus becomes camp leader.
 Much later, the shaman's magic has poisoned the community with hatred.
-Tulimaq, the laughing stock of the camp, is having bad luck hunting and can barely feed his family, but Panikpak brings meat for Tulimaq's children, Atanarjuat and Amaqjuaq, hoping that one day they will make things right.
+Tulimaq, the laughing stock of the camp, is having bad luck hunting and can barely feed his family.
+However, Panikpak brings meat for Tulimaq's children, Atanarjuat and Amaqjuaq, hoping that one day they will make things right.

 Atanarjuat grows up to be a fast runner, Amaqjuaq is strong, and they are rivals with Sauri and his son Oki.
-During a game of 'wolf tag' Atanarjuat pursues the beautiful Atuat, provoking jealousy in Oki, to whom she was betrothed.
+During a game of "wolf tag", Atanarjuat pursues the beautiful Atuat, provoking jealousy in Oki, to whom she was betrothed.
 Oki's sister Puja also shows interest in Atanarjuat.
 In a punching duel with Oki, Atanarjuat wins the right to marry Atuat.
-Later, Atanarjuat leaves his wife Atuat at a camp to hunt caribou, but he stops at Sauri's camp, where he is persuaded to take Puja on the hunt.
+Later, Atanarjuat leaves his wife Atuat at a camp to hunt caribou.
+However, he stops at Sauri's camp, where he is persuaded to take Puja on the hunt.
 Camping by a lake, Atanarjuat and Puja sing, flirt, and have sex.